Concept Bottleneck Large Language Models: CB-LLMs for Text Generation

 \subsection{Case study on Toxicity Reduction}

-We present a case study of CB-LLM (generation) to detect and reduce toxicity in chatbot settings, leveraging its concept detection and steerability capabilities.

-We fine-tuned a chatbot using \textbf{\texttt{Llama3-8B}} with a combination of ToxicDPOqa and toxic-chat, incorporating four interpretable neurons: The first neuron activates while the user query is benign.
+We present a case study of \algoname{generation} to detect and reduce toxicity in chatbot settings, leveraging its concept detection and steerability capabilities.
+Specifically, we fine-tuned a chatbot using \textbf{\texttt{Llama3-8B}} with a combination of ToxicDPOqa and toxic-chat, incorporating four interpretable neurons: The first neuron activates while the user query is benign.
 The second neuron activates while the user query is harmful.
 Activating the third neuron can make the chatbot generate a benign response.
 Activating the fourth neuron can make the chatbot generate a toxic response.
 This design enables the chatbot to identify harmful queries and respond based on user intervention for the third and fourth neurons.
 For example, as shown in Figure \ref{fig:toxicity}, the chatbot detects harmful queries containing words like "kill" and "people," with the intensity of red indicating confidence in toxicity.
 Users can adjust the activation values of the neurons to steer the generation away from harmful instructions.

-Our CB-LLM achieved an accuracy of $0.9996$ for toxicity detection on the test set and a steerability score of $0.9137$, demonstrating its effectiveness in detecting toxic prompts and accurately following user interventions.
+\algoname{generation} achieved an accuracy of $0.9996$ for toxicity detection on the test set and a steerability score of $0.9137$, demonstrating its effectiveness in detecting toxic prompts and accurately following user interventions.
 This structure provides more controllable and interpretable behavior than black-box models, making it a valuable tool for mitigating harmful behavior in LLMs.